smeee23/just_cause/docs/index.md

 ### Is there any risk?

 The risks related to the JustCause platform are the smart contract risk (risk of a bug within the protocol code and the Aave protocol code) and liquidation risk (risk on the collateral liquidation process on Aave).
-Every possible step has been taken to minimize the risk as much as possible-- the protocol code is public and open source and it has been ++++NOT YET AUDITED++++audited.
+Every possible step has been taken to minimize the risk as much as possible-- the protocol code is public and open source and it has been audited.

 ---